-The Canadian music industry includes a wide range of artists and entrepreneurs who create, write, produce, publish, and distribute original music.
-The industry includes musicians, songwriters, record labels, managers, agents, concert promoters, and music publishers.
-The market in Canada is dominated by the large foreign-owned record and publishing companies but has a strong independent sector comprising mainly small- to medium-sized companies whose lines of business range from artist development to publishing, managing, and touring.
+Ontario's music industry is made up of a wide range of participants in all parts of the value chain involved in the creation, writing, production, publishing, distribution and presentation of original music.
+The industry includes musicians, songwriters, record labels, managers, agents, music publishers, concert promoters, presenters and more.
+The sound recording and music publishing landscape in Canada is dominated by large foreign-owned companies but has a strong independent sector comprising mainly small- to medium-sized companies.
 The vast majority of Canadian content is commercially released by Canadian-owned and controlled independent music companies.

 Industry Size and Economic Impact